ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 # Azure Kubernetes Service

+Right!
-Right, now we should try and deploy the image into something to run it!
+Now we should try and deploy the image into something to run it!

 ## To deploy an Azure AKS Cluster